pedro-hgm30/one-month-blog/README.md

 ## Disclosure

-These are the technologies that I used on the project: HTML, CSS, JS, and Ruby on Rails.
+These are the technologies that I used on the project: HTML, CSS, JS, MDB (material design bootstrap) and Ruby on Rails.

 The ruby version is `ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-linux-gnu]`